linode/docs/docs/guides/kubernetes/kubernetes-security/index.md

   apiGroup: ""
 {{< /file >}}

-That binds the `admin1` user, within the `office` namespace, such that they can execute operations on `deployments`, `replicasets`, and `pods`, within the `core`, `apps`, and `extensions` API Groups.
+The manifest binds the `admin1` user, within the `office` namespace.
+The user can execute operations on `deployments`, `replicasets`, and `pods`, within the `core`, `apps`, and `extensions` API Groups.

-It is crucial to understand how to employ RBAC in your Kubernetes manifests.
-To find out more about how RBAC functions within Kubernetes, read the Kubernetes official documentation on [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+RBAC authorization is one of the primary ways to keep your Kubernetes cluster secure.
+To learn more about the implementation details of RBAC, view the [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) Kubernetes documentation page.

-## Keep Your Secrets to Yourself
+## Use Kubernetes Secrets for Sensitive Data

-This security practice is not only important; it's often overlooked.

-First of all, what is a `secret`?
-A `secret` is an object that contains a key-value pair and metadata.
-Here's a basic example of a secret in a Kubernetes YAML file.
+A Kubernetes Secret is used to keep sensitive information —like passwords, tokens, and keys— out of your application code.
+Secrets prevent your sensitive data from being exposed during your development workflow.
+At its simplest, a Secret is an object that contains a key-value pair and metadata.
+The example below creates a Kubernetes secret that stores a user's plain-text password:

 {{< file "role.yaml" yaml >}}
 apiVersion: v1